Ivan Demidov craze hitting Montreal Canadiens fans | TSN

 “It’s a beautiful thing,” said Habs fan Matt Busato-Viviani.
 “Playoff fever; nothing else like it.”

-Various fans and beat reporters are on Demidov watch, suggesting the 19-year-old’s flight from Istanbul is headed for Toronto on Thursday, where he’ll join the rest of the Habs before their Saturday night game against the Leafs.

-The Canadiens play the Senators in Ottawa on Friday before coming home for Monday’s game.
+The Canadiens have games in Ottawa and Toronto before coming home for the match-up with the Blackhawks Monday.

-The Canadiens announced that they signed Demidov to a three-year entry-level contract within hours of his KHL team saying their top scorer would be heading to the NHL.